Mt. Edgecumbe High School: History

-Educational model
+Curriculum

 Mt.
 Edgecumbe is known for developing educationally disadvantaged students from rural Alaska.
 Ninety percent of its students attend universities and college after graduation.
 All students are required to learn a non-indigenous second language; most choose Chinese or Japanese.
-Students are also required to familiarize themselves with an array of technologies, and to participate in the academic environment; for example, classes are held on Saturdays once a month.
+Students are also required to familiarize themselves with an array of technologies and to participate in the academic environment; for example, classes are held on Saturdays once a month.

 Each member of the MEHS faculty is in charge of a kind of "extended family" scheme, in which teachers develop closer connections with small groups of students.
 The faculty members eat dinner with their students at the school cafeteria every Thursday to help build personal connections with students and strengthen the community at the school.

-MEHS is known for its unique science program.
+MEHS is known for its science program.
 It includes a high-level SeaTech program that partners with the Whale Acoustics Lab at Scripps Institution of Oceanography and NOAA to research marine mammal acoustics.